Moral Values of the Left and Right – History Shows Which Works for All Americans

 Me: Living life without any restraint, or

-We: LIving life with consistent and minimal limitations to protect others from abuse from those who have no self-restraint
+We: LIving life with consistent and minimal limitations to protect others from abuse by those who have no self-restraint

 Me: Caring only about yourself and those like you, or

-We: Caring about all fellow citizens, understanding that life is not fair, and that we can help others
+We: Caring about all fellow citizens, understanding that life is not fair, and that we must help others.

 Me: Believing individual success comes only from strong self-discipline, or

-Me: Promoting equality based on an arbitrary hierarchy of human attributes, or
+Me: Promoting inequality based on an arbitrary hierarchy of human attributes, or

 Me: Teaching right from wrong through excessive physical punishment starting in infancy, or